Chicken prosciutto! with boneless, skinless chicken breasts with butter toasted sage, wrapped in prosciutto.

 - 1/2 stick unsalted butter, chilled

-1 Trim away any excess fat from the chicken breasts.
-Cut away the tenderloins and save for a different use.
-Carefully slice each breast in half horizontally.
-Put the chicken cutlets between two sheets of plastic wrap or wax paper and pound to an even thickness of about 1/8-inch.
+1 Pound chicken cutlets to 1/8-inch thickness: Put the chicken cutlets between two sheets of plastic wrap or wax paper and pound to an even thickness of about 1/8-inch.
 Sprinkle with freshly ground black pepper.

 2 Fry sage leaves in butter: Melt butter in a large sauté pan on medium heat.
 Once the butter starts to foam, add the sage leaves to the pan and cook them for a minute or two, turning them half way through the cooking.
 Remove them from the pan.

 3 Place fried sage leaf on each chicken cutlet and wrap with a thin layer of prosciutto.

 4 Dip cutlets in beaten egg, cook in pan: Prepare a shallow bowl with the beaten eggs.
 Check that the foaming butter in the pan is golden and not browned.
 (If it has browned too much, start over with new butter, melting it until it foams.)

 5 Cover with slice of cheese, then broil: Preheat the oven broiler.
 Arrange the chicken cutlets on a baking sheet and cover each cutlet with a slice of cheese.
 Place under the broiler just until the cheese melts, about a minute.

 6 While the chicken is under the broiler make the sauce: Pour out the butter from the pan.
 Increase the heat to high and add the wine to the pan, deglazing the pan.
 Boil the wine until it has reduced almost by half.